Los Angeles County Mobile Spay/Neuter Services

 The ASPCA Spay/Neuter Clinic will NOT accept:

-- Ferrets, hamsters, rabbits or any species of animal who is not a cat or dog
+- Ferrets, hamsters, rabbits or any species of animal who are not a cat or dog

 - Unhealthy animals or those with contagious illnesses (animals should not be coughing or sneezing, and should not have watery eyes, runny noses or any other signs of illness)